evanstella/C-Parallel-Computing/README.md

 ## Example Usage

-In the following extremely simple example, we will use the parallel pool to mulitply an array of integers by 2:
+In the following extremely simple example, we will use the parallel pool to multiply an array of integers by 2:

 ```C